Itaú plans to announce a digital bank

 By launching a digital bank, Itaú positions itself as a leader in this space and meets the new needs of its customers.

-On the one hand, it allows for greater convenience, as customers can access their accounts and transact from anywhere at any time.
+On the one hand, it allows greater convenience, as customers can access their accounts and carry out transactions from anywhere at any time.

-Overall, Itaú's decision to launch a digital bank is not only timely but also a smart business.
+Overall, Itaú's decision to launch a digital bank is not only timely, but also smart business.

-In summary, Itaú's announcement highlights how technology is transforming the banking sector and underscores the need for traditional banks to embrace innovation or risk becoming obsolete.
+In short, Itaú's announcement highlights how technology is transforming the banking sector and underscores the need for traditional banks to embrace innovation or risk becoming obsolete.

 With its new digital banking offering, Itaú is well positioned to meet customer demands while increasing profitability through cost reduction.